vuongducphuong/documentation/content/applications/finance/accounting/taxes/retention.rst

 Configuration
 =============

-In Odoo, a withholding tax is defined by creating a negative tax.
+In Leansoft, a withholding tax is defined by creating a negative tax.
 For a retention of 10%, you would configure the following tax (accessible through :menuselection:`Configuration --> Taxes`):